VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 Before running our docker-compose make sure that your directory contains all required files:
 ![All files](guide-vmanomaly-files.png "all files")

-This docker-compose file will pull docker images,  set up each service and run them all together with the comand:
+This docker-compose file will pull docker images,  set up each service and run them all together with the command:
 ```
 docker-compose up -d
 ```